DewieDecimal/Predict-Air-Passenger-with-SARIMA/README.md

 ![image](https://github.com/DewieDecimal/Predict-Air-Passenger-with-SARIMA/assets/125356334/220bd68a-af76-4c98-876b-93f8c66d44aa)

-The dataset displayed no abnormal patterns, and no outliers or missing values Ire observed.
+The dataset displayed no abnormal patterns, and no outliers or missing values are observed.
+The dataset is cleaned.

 #### Normal trends